jenslaufer/abnb-site/landing_page_market_analysis.md

 |-------------------------------------------------|
 | Airdna: Is this Airbnb stadistics site serious? |

 https://airhostsforum.com/t/airdna-good-resource/4083

 |MEMORABLE PHRASES           |
 |----------------------------|
 | "Has anyone used AirDNA to forecast a cash flow statement?" |

 |WHAT PEOPLE WANT|
 |----------------|
 | "Forecast the cash flow statement on Airbnb" |

 |WHAT PEOPLE ARE IN PAIN OR EMOTIONALLY REACTING TO|
 |-------------------------------------------------|

 https://airhostsforum.com/t/how-to-know-if-a-small-market-is-any-good/22422

 |MEMORABLE PHRASES           |
 |----------------------------|

 |WHAT PEOPLE WANT|
 |----------------|
 |How to know if a small market is any good?|

 |WHAT PEOPLE ARE IN PAIN OR EMOTIONALLY REACTING TO|
 |-------------------------------------------------|

 ### Summary

-__What do people want?__
+#### What do people want?

 - Reliable, Trustful, accurate and non-misleading data
 - How much will a property make a year?
 - Find similiar properties and find out what they earn
 - Forecast of occupancy´and revenue of own property
 - Save time on doing the research
 - Outperform the market
 - Getting a competitive advantage
 - get the most on an investment
 - get confidence with an investment
 - choose the best targets
 - identify local competition and to check if you in line with them on pricing, policies
 - market data for exotic markets (less touristic areas, areas outsite the US)

-__Memorable Phrases__
+#### Memorable Phrases

 - "Access to all of the real estate data at my fingertips has been a huge time saver and a competitive advantage"
 - "Dont't need spreadsheets anymore"
 - "Turns 3 months of research into 15 minutes."
 - "I can easily identify my local competition and make sure that I'm in line with them on pricing, policies, etc."
 - "the analytical tools we needed to launch new branches at a sizeable scale with confidence"

 ## Inventory

-__5 elements of Landing Page__
+### 5 elements of Landing Page

 1. Unique Value Proposition
-3. Benefits
+2. Benefits
-4. Social Proof
+3. Social Proof
-5. Call To Action
+4. Call To Action

-__1. Unique Value Proposition:__
+#### 1. Unique Value Proposition:

-   - Headline Subheader:
+- Headline:
-     * Identify your local competitors on Airbnb and outperform them
+  - Identify your local competitors on Airbnb and outperform them
-     * The revenue-gaining power of local Airbnb Market Data Analysis ...Without hours of research
+  - The revenue-gaining power of local Airbnb Market Data Analysis ...Without hours of research
-     * Accurate & Time saving Airbnb Market Analysis reports that pass you a competitive advantage
+  - Accurate & Time saving Airbnb Market Analysis reports that pass you a competitive advantage
-     * We Promise Just One Thing: Insights about your Airbnb competitors
+  - We Promise Just One Thing: Insights about your Airbnb competitors
-     * Get access to your local Airbnb Market Data at your fingertips
+  - Get access to your local Airbnb Market Data at your fingertips
-     * AirDna provides Airbnb Data for the U.S, bnbdata for everywhere else
+  - AirDna provides Airbnb Data for the U.S, bnbdata for everywhere else
-     * The Only local Airbnb Market Analysis Made Exclusively To Airbnb hosts outsite the U.S.
+  - The Only local Airbnb Market Analysis Made Exclusively To Airbnb hosts outsite the U.S.
 - Subheaders:
-     * Save hours for research with our Market Data Analysis Report for your area
+  - Save hours for research with our Market Data Analysis Report for your area
-     * Save a huge amount of time for research with our report and toss away your spreadsheets
+  - Save a huge amount of time for research with our report and toss away your spreadsheets
 - Introductory paragraph:
 - Reinforcement Statement:
 - Closing Argument

-__2. Benefits__
+#### 2. Benefits

 1. List all of your product’s features.
 Narrowed down to the features that are most likely to hook your prospect:

    (Point-and-click site design controls)

+   - Market  Metrics
+   - Listing Metrics
+   - Interactive Map with listings in the region
+   - Popup with metrics of listing
+   - Seasonality Occupancy Average Daily Rate Heatmap
+   - Top 50 listings by occupancy and revenue

 2. Examine what each feature does, or why you’ve included it:

    (Easily customizes your site in fewer steps)

 3. Take your list of what your features do and ask yourself how they connect with your prospect’s true desires:

    (The ease and ability to change your own website in minutes without the need or expense of a developer)

-	-
-3. To get to the bottom of each feature’s true benefit, keep asking the question “What does this mean for your prospect on an emotional level?”:
+4. To get to the bottom of each feature’s true benefit, keep asking the question “What does this mean for your prospect on an emotional level?”:

    (Freedom and flexibility from having to pay a developer every time you want to change something on your website, and full creative control at your fingertips)

-__3. Call To Action__
+#### 3. Call To Action

-__4. Social Proof__
+#### 4. Social Proof